 5. We can put more energy into projects we’ve wanted to tackle.

 For the past five years, I’ve wanted to get back into making Christmas ornaments to attach to gifts.
 My kids and I used to do this together before life got so busy.
 It’s also a great year to do something for yourself that you’ve wanted to do — learn a new language, take a virtual cooking class, or learn to knit.

 6. We can take our time decorating.

-Decorating our house for Christmas turned into something I’d rush through so it would be done before my annual cookie swap.
-It would always sneak up on me and somewhere in between basketball games and Christmas shopping, I’d get it done.
-But, this year I want to go into the woods and snip red berries.
-I want to make some decorations and decorate my home in a way that’s completely for the joy of it instead of looking at it as something I need to get done by a certain time.
+Over the years decorating our house for Christmas had turned into something I’d rush through so it would be done before my annual cookie swap.
+It would always sneak up on me, and I’d get it done somewhere between basketball games and Christmas shopping.
+But, this year, I want to go into the woods and snip red berries.
+I want to make some decorations and decorate my home in a way that’s entirely for the joy of it instead of looking at it as something I need to get done by a certain time.

-7. We can relive some old traditions we haven’t done for a while.
+7. We can relive some old traditions we haven’t done.

-When my kids were little, we’d pile in the car and look at the Christmas lights.
-They’d be wearing their pajamas, and we’d hit the drive-thru for some hot chocolate.
-They loved it and I loved it.
-As the years have passed, we’ve gotten too busy to make time for this tradition.
-We also stopped making cutout sugar cookies and went together to grab a name of a family off the tree– I’ve done it myself in a rush.
+We’d pile in the car when my kids were little and look at the Christmas lights.
+They’d wear their pajamas, and we’d hit the drive-thru for hot chocolate.
+They loved it.
+I probably loved it even more.
+As the years passed, we got too busy to make time for this tradition.
+We also stopped making cutout sugar cookies.